-I am an elder and a seeker.
-I’m an outsider by nature, always looking through cracks in the fences of life just trying to make sense of the world.
+I am an elder and a seeker, an outsider by nature, always looking through cracks in the fences of life trying to make sense of the world.
 Being an outsider can be lonely sometimes, but oh, what treasures can be found in most unexpected places.
-Without question one of my life’s greatest blessings came when I reached out for understanding and came to know a remarkable Native American warrior hidden in a world of his own behind prison walls.
-For more than eight years, I have been both friend and advocate for Ghost Dancer, a remarkably wise and kind elder in federal prison.
-Over time Ghost began to reveal details of his life and even asked my assistance in filing numerous pro se legal motions as he continued his fight for justice from within the prison walls.
+Without question one of my life’s greatest blessings came when I reached out for understanding and came to know a remarkable Native American warrior hidden in a world of his own.
+For nine years, I had the privilege to be both friend and advocate for Ghost Dancer, a remarkably wise and kind elder in federal prison.
+Over time Ghost began to reveal details of his life and his wrongful conviction, even asking my assistance in filing pro se legal motions as he continued his fight for justice from within the prison walls.
 The more I learned, the more I came to understand the full extent of his story and realized the importance that not only his wise teachings but also his life journey and struggles with injustice within the justice system be shared with the world.

 In 2019, Ghost introduced me to another Native American inmate, Walks On The Grass.
 Walks’ life journey was entirely different but compelling and insightful in it’s own way.
 What the two had in common was their love of heritage and the practice of traditional Native American religious ceremony as a means of healing, teaching and surviving in the dark and hostile world of the “iron house” where Native inmates are the smallest minority.
 It is my personal honor to give both these two beautiful people voice to share their stories in “Journeys of the Spirit.”